This website provides information for general purposes only.Read our full disclaimer

 Check the governance mechanisms for managing conflicts.
 Best practice includes an independent compliance officer, a conflicts register, and — in larger structures — an investor advisory committee that reviews related-party transactions above a materiality threshold.

 If the fund manager manages multiple funds, understand how investment opportunities are allocated.
-The policy should describe how the manager ensures that its best opportunities are not systematically directed to one fund at the expense of others.
+The policy should describe how the manager ensures that attractive opportunities are not systematically directed to one fund at the expense of others.

 Red Flags